 Extrapolative Beliefs in the Cross-Section: What Can We Learn from the Crowds?

-Using novel data from a crowdsourcing platform for ranking stocks, we investigate how individuals form expectations about future stock returns in the cross-section.
-We find that investors extrapolate from stocks' recent past returns, with more weight on more recent returns, especially when recent returns are negative or salient.
-Such extrapolative beliefs are stronger among non-professionals.
-Moreover, consensus rankings negatively predict future stock returns, more so among stocks with low institutional ownership and high degree of extrapolation, consistent with the asset pricing implications of extrapolative beliefs.
+Using novel data from a crowdsourcing platform for ranking stocks, we investigate how investors form expectations about stock returns over the next week.
+We find that investors extrapolate from stocks' recent past returns, with more weight on more recent returns, especially when recent returns are negative, salient, or from a dispersed cross-section.
+Such extrapolative beliefs are stronger among nonprofessionals and large stocks.
+Moreover, consensus rankings negatively predict returns over the next week, more so among stocks with low institutional ownership and a high degree of extrapolation.
 A trading strategy that sorts stocks on investor beliefs generates an economically significant profit.

 Keywords: return extrapolation; beliefs in the cross-section; expectation formation